 Map-Reduce

 The Map-Reduce pattern is built for scale.
-It processes a massive collection of items by distributing the workload across a fleet of parallel worker nodes, and then aggregates their individual results with a final synthesizer node.
+It processes a massive collection of items by distributing the workload across a fleet of parallel worker nodes, and then aggregates their individual results via a final synthesizer node.

 This cleanly bypasses the context window limits and slow latency of trying to process large lists sequentially.